 Our primary source of operating cash is sales of products and services to customers, which are substantially all on a cash basis, and therefore provide us with a significant source of liquidity.
 Our primary uses of cash in operating activities include: purchases of inventory; freight and warehousing costs; employee-related expenditures; occupancy-related costs for our pet care centers, distribution centers and corporate support centers; credit card fees; interest under our debt agreements; and marketing expenses.
-Net cash provided by operating activities is impacted by our net income (loss) adjusted for certain noncash items, including: depreciation, amortization, impairments and write-offs; amortization of debt discounts and issuance costs; deferred income taxes; equity-based compensation; impairments of goodwill and intangible assets; other non-operating income; and the effect of changes in operating assets and liabilities.
+Net cash provided by operating activities is impacted by our net income (loss) adjusted for certain non-cash items, including: depreciation, amortization, impairments and write-offs; amortization of debt discounts and issuance costs; deferred income taxes; equity-based compensation; impairments of goodwill and intangible assets; other non-operating income; and the effect of changes in operating assets and liabilities.

-Net cash provided by operating activities was \$57.5 million in the thirteen weeks ended April 30, 2022 compared with net cash provided by operating activities of \$115.0 million in the thirteen weeks ended May 1, 2021.

-The decrease in operating cash flow was driven by higher payroll, bonus and fringe benefits, an increase in cash paid for inventory driven by increased sales, and an increase in cash paid for interest due to the timing of payments following the refinancing transaction that occurred in March 2021 discussed under "Sources of Liquidity" below.
-The decrease in operating cash flows between the periods was partially offset by working capital benefits generated by higher sales.
+Net cash provided by operating activities was \$100.1 million in the twenty-six weeks ended July 30, 2022 compared with net cash provided by operating activities of \$202.4 million in the twenty-six weeks ended July 31, 2021.
+The decrease in operating cash flow was due to lower operating income, an increase in cash paid for inventory, and payouts of prior year accrued incentive bonuses.
+This was partially offset by working capital benefit generated by higher sales as well as lower cash payments on operating leases due to the timing of rent payments.